Frequently Asked Questions

 Q. Who can I talk to if I have other questions?

 Again, talk to any past chair.
-We can answer your question, or figure out who else to ask.
+We can answer your questions or figure out who else to ask.